 Communities

-In-State Fiscal Year 2017, OhioMHAS offered two communities mini-grant funding with the goal of developing community capacity for sustained data collection, planning, and reporting on substance use disorders among youth.
-Two wrap-around support partners – Ohio’s Coaching and Mentoring Network (OCAM) and Ohio’s SPF-PFS Evaluation Team (OSET) – offer these two communities considerable technical assistance, learning events, and readiness development opportunities.
+In State Fiscal Year 2017, Ohio Mental Health and Addiction Services (OhioMHAS) offered funding to two Appalachian Counties, Adams and Lawrence.
+These communities were tasked with developing community capacity for sustained data collection, planning, and reporting on substance use disorders among youth.
+Two wrap-around support partners – Ohio’s Coaching and Mentoring Network (OCAM) and Ohio’s SPF-PFS Evaluation Team (OSET) – offered these communities considerable technical assistance, training, and readiness development opportunities.

 ADAMS COUNTY